OXID-eSales/paypal-checkout-documentation/configuration.rst

 If you already use the :productname:`PayPal` or :productname:`PayPal Plus` module, please note the following limitation:

-To manage existing orders, both modules, :productname:`PayPal Checkout` and :productname:`PayPal` for example, must be active at the same time.
+To administer existing orders, both modules, :productname:`PayPal Checkout` and :productname:`PayPal` for example, must be active at the same time.

 However, to prevent that, in our example, the PayPal payment method redundantly displayed in the frontend, you must deactivate the :emphasis:`payment method` :guilabel:`PayPal`.